Zolw95/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+difference is that map() utilizes return values and actually returns a new Array of the same size. forEach doesnt.

 2. What is the difference between a function and a method?

+function is a piece of code that is called by name.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+technique for implementing lexically scoped name binding.

 4. Describe the four rules of the 'this' keyword.

+this is the global object in non-strict mode, and undefined in strict mode. this points to the object on which the function is called.
+We can explicitly tell the JavaScript engine to set this to point to a certain value using call, apply or bind. this keeps the same value as its parent scope.

 5. Why do we need super() in an extended class?
+It is used to call the constructor of the parent class and to access the parent's properties and methods

 ## Project Set up